Analyze Home Building Sites: Make the Best Use of Your Land

 If you take the time to analyze and evaluate a piece of property, you’ll be able to select the best property for your house before you spend money buying it.
 Once you have a great piece of land, you can design a house that suits that land and takes advantage of all it has to offer.
 Let’s look at some of the things you should pay attention to when evaluating a piece of property.

-A Brief List of Information and Criteria to Include when Evaluating Building Sites:
+A Brief List of Information and Criteria to Include when You Analyze a Home Building Site

 These show the legal limits of the land.
 They will show on a site plan or plat.
 There may also be stakes or metal pins placed at the property corners.
 Keep in mind that your property will not actually extend to the street.
 There is usually a right of way area between your front property line and the pavement.
 Physically, it will look like your yard extends to the street.
 But legally, it ends at the right-of-way.